haztro/godot-gaussian-splatting/README.md

-# godot-splat

-WIP attempt at getting 3d-gaussian splatting to work in Godot as simply as possible.
-This implementation uses Godot's meshinstancing to draw a quad for each gaussian to be rendered to.
-Unfortunately Godot doesn't provide order-independent transparency, so at the moment I just remove any transparent fragments based on a threshold.
-There might be a way to manually sort vertices in a compute shader but I'm not that familiar with Godot's graphics pipeline yet.

-To load in the .ply files, I compiled a gdextension to use [happly](https://github.com/nmwsharp/happly) and have provided the binaries.
-Throw in a .ply file named "point_cloud.ply" and try it yourself - fair warning, the bigger files (1G+ take a while to load).
-Here's what it looks like currently:
+# Godot 3D Gaussian Splatting

+This is a Godot 4 implementation of 3D Gaussian splatting.
+Godot doesn't provide order-independent transparency so the only way to get splats to draw in the correct order (as far as I could work out) is to use the RenderingServer API.
+The splat transformations/rendering are done in the splat.glsl shader and I use compute shaders to implement bitonic sorting for sorting the splats by depth.

+To try it out, define the "splat_filename" export as the .ply file you want to view.
+For the bigger files (> 1M splats) it takes a while to load - loading implementation is pretty dumb.
+There's also still bugs related to splat sorting/culling.

+## Current Results

 ![bicycle](assets/bicycle.PNG)

 ![train](assets/train.PNG)

 ![garden](assets/garden.PNG)

+## TODO
+- better splat loading
+- opengl to vulkan bugs - culling/projection matrix is incorrect i think
+- add stuff info to readme